Skip to Content

 Korean Nationals

 If your parent(s) are Korean Nationals, or were Korean Nationals at your time of birth, you may encounter challenges in the visa process, and will likely need to apply for a Korean passport.
 If this is the case, contact your Program Advisor prior to your acceptance to the program for advice on immigration requirements.
+Please be aware that applying for a Korean passport can take significant time and require many steps.
 Recommendations may differ depending on your specific situation.
 Further information will be posted to your USAC Student Gateway account in the USAC Visa Guide, which you will receive about 4 months prior to the program start.

 Non-U.S. citizens